fzyzcjy/flutter_smooth/website/docs/design/infra/rasterizer-queue/before.md

 Briefly recall the Flutter internal implementation:

 * `Animator::BeginFrame` is called in each frame, and finally calls `OnAnimatorBeginFrame` which will really call Dart side `handleBeginFrame` and `handleDrawFrame` etc.
 * `Animator::Render` is called by Dart `window.render`.
-It is normally called after paint/composite/etc phase, and flutter_smooth call it extra times whenever we want to submit an extra frame.
+It is normally called after paint/composite/etc phase, and flutter_smooth needs to call it extra times whenever we want to submit an extra frame.
 * The `layer_tree_pipeline_` is a `LayerTreePipeline` with pipeline depth `2` (seen in constructor).
 The `Animator` is the producer of the pipeline, and the `Rasterizer` is the consumer.

 Briefly speaking, the code about pipeline works as follows: